Newberrye/Python_Web_API/README.md

 * Learned how to create a superuser and create initial data.
 * Creating URLs, defining view functions, and writing templates for web information.
 * Creating a base template for other templates to inherit.
+* Creation of topic creation, entry creation, and entry editing.

 ## Todo
 * User Accounts